-- 5.149.
-A risk managed approach to disposal is required to segregate waste according to its level of contamination or its perceived potential level of contamination when being handled by waste management personnel further along the disposal chain, for example a waste wheelchair would be handled differently from a used single use surgical tool. - 5.150.
-After being used on a patient, single-use devices must be segregated from other reusable devices and should not be returned to a Decontamination facility for
+- 5.150.
+A risk managed approach to disposal is required to segregate waste according to its level of contamination or its perceived potential level of contamination when being handled by waste management personnel further along the disposal chain, for example a waste wheelchair would be handled differently from a used single use surgical tool. - 5.151.
+After being used on a patient, single-use devices must be segregated from other reusable devices and should not be returned to a Decontamination facility for reprocessing.

-- reprocessing.
 Discarded (used and unused) devices may be classified as healthcare (clinical) waste.
-Comprehensive guidance on the management of waste is provided in Scottish Health Technical Note 03-01 (SHTN 03-01) (see ref 171), available from the HFS web site (see ref 129). - 5.151.
-All medical devices that are to be disposed of, must be recorded, handled and stored in accordance with SHTN 03-01, Scottish Government Records Management Health and Social Care Code of Practice (Scotland) 2020 (see ref 172) and in accordance with Health and Safety, Carriage of Dangerous Goods Regulations (see ref 173). - 5.152.
-Organisations may choose, in accordance with their local policy, to offer or sell unused or unwanted equipment or to pass it to Developing Countries (see Scotland Global Citizenship Programme information (see ref 174)). - 5.153.
-Excess electrical medical devices and equipment may be returned to the original supplier under The Waste Electrical and Electronic Equipment Regulations (WEEE) (see ref 114), such as (non-infected) dialysis machines, analysers, medical freezers and cardiology equipment. - 5.154.
+Comprehensive guidance on the management of waste is provided in Scottish Health Technical Note 03-01 (SHTN 03-01) (see ref 166), available from the NSS website (see ref 125).

+5.152.
+All medical devices that are to be disposed of, must be recorded, handled and stored in accordance with SHTN 03-01, Scottish Government Records Management Health and Social Care Code of Practice (Scotland) 2020 (see ref 167) and in accordance with Health and Safety, Carriage of Dangerous Goods Regulations (see ref 168).

+- 5.153.
+Organisations may choose, in accordance with their local policy, to offer or sell unused or unwanted equipment or to pass it to Developing Countries (see Scotland Global Citizenship Programme information.
+Where this involves donations of medical equipment to low and middle income countries or as part of a humanitarian response, there is national and international guidance available on the key considerations of a safe and effective donation (see ref 169)). - 5.154.
+Excess electrical medical devices and equipment may be returned to the original supplier under The Waste Electrical and Electronic Equipment Regulations (WEEE) (see ref 110), such as (non-infected) dialysis machines, analysers, medical freezers and cardiology equipment. - 5.155.
 As short life UK-wide collaboration, MedTech Design for Life Working Group, has recently been set up to explore aspects to enable efficient reuse, remanufacture and materials recovery of medical devices at end of life and make recommendations for inclusion in a road map for transition to the circular economy that shows measurable change in the short, medium and longer term.

-- Scottish Environmental Protection Agency (SEPA) Export of Waste Medical Devices (see ref 175) - SEPA WEEE Regulations Waste decision tree (see ref 176)
+- Scottish Environmental Protection Agency (SEPA) Export of Waste Medical Devices (see ref 170) - SEPA WEEE Regulations Waste decision tree (see ref 171)